-In 2013 new solar panels were installed to reduce our environmental footprint.
+In 2014 solar panels were continued to be used to reduce our environmental footprint.

-Environmental footprint indicators
+Environmental fo indicators Environmental footprint indicators

-Electricity kWh Water kL
+Years Electricity kWh Water kL

-2010-2011 14,942 504

 2011-2012 18,391 405

 2012-2013 13,039 266

+2013-2014 -1,155 44

-The consumption data is sourced from the validated utilities expenditure return which the school submits at the end of each financial year.
-The data provides an indication of the consumption trend in each of the utility categories which impact on the schools environmental footprint.
+The consumption data is compiled from sources including ERM, Ergon reports and utilities data entered into OneSchool by each school.
+The data provides an indication of the consumption trend in each of the utility categories which impact on the school's environmental footprint.